Understanding the Stages of Trauma Recovery for Healing and Growth

 Coping Strategies for Trauma Recovery

 Coping strategies play a vital role in managing physical and emotional symptoms during trauma recovery.
 They help manage symptoms and promote healing.
-Effective strategies can reduce anxiety and restore a sense of control.
+An effective strategy can reduce anxiety and restore a sense of control.

 Individuals may need to experiment to find what works best for them.
 Flexibility is key, as needs might change during the recovery journey.
 Developing a toolkit of coping skills can empower individuals to face challenges head-on.